dczmer/davelab/01_developer-productivity/01_zsh-configuration/04_complete-setup/README.md

 # `fish-shell`

-[`fish-shell`](https://fishshell.com/) is a very fancy and pretty shell, with lots of cool features, and it's own shell scripting language with improved/modernized syntax and conventions.
+[`fish-shell`](https://fishshell.com/) is a modern shell with lots of cool features and it's own shell scripting language with improved/modernized syntax and conventions.

 However, there is a reason why I waited until the end to tell you about plugin managers and `fish`: